Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-Figures~\ref{fig:simulations-44B} and~\ref{fig:simulations-44C} clearly show that the \revrev{initial hit rates}{hit rates for small $N$} are much lower when the prediction accuracy is poor and \revrev{need to be taken into account in the optimizations,}{the estimated uncertainty is large,} respectively, but that the hit rates go up \revrev{relatively quickly}{substantially as $N$ increases} also for these cases.
-These gains are especially visible when all clients have the same \revrev{bandwidth (Figures~\ref{fig:simulations-44B}(a) and~\ref{fig:simulations-44C}(a)),}{bandwidth,} illustrating that caching of HAS video (and in this case tiled 360$\degree$ video) is most efficient when clients have similar bandwidth conditions and request chunks (or tiles) of similar quality.
-For example, \revrev{}{when $f_{\psi}=2$,} while the first {\em static} client seeing a non-empty cache (i.e., $N=1$) \revrev{with the {\em static} video has}{has} a hit rate below \revrev{0.25 when $f_{\psi} \ge 2$,}{0.25,} the hit rate quickly goes up to 0.61 \revrev{when $N=4$ for the same estimate error ($f_{\psi} = 2$), which itself is roughly equal the hit rate (0.62) seen by the first client when $f_{\psi}=0.5$.}{when $N$ increases to 4, \revrev{which is similar to the hit rate for}{a similar hit rate as for} $N=1$ and $f_{\psi}=0.5$.}
+\revAA{Figures~\ref{fig:simulations-44B} and~\ref{fig:simulations-44C}}{Figures~\ref{fig:simulations-44-and-45-all}(a) and (d), and~\ref{fig:simulations-44-and-45-all}(b) and (e),} clearly show that the \revrev{initial hit rates}{hit rates for small $N$} are much lower when the prediction accuracy is poor and \revrev{need to be taken into account in the optimizations,}{the estimated uncertainty is large,} respectively, but that the hit rates go up \revrev{relatively quickly}{substantially as $N$ increases} also for these cases.
+These gains are especially visible when all clients have the same \revrev{bandwidth (Figures~\ref{fig:simulations-44B}(a) and~\ref{fig:simulations-44C}(a)),}{bandwidth,} illustrating that caching \revfour{of HAS video (and in this case tiled 360$\degree$ video) is}{is} most efficient when clients have similar \revfour{bandwidth conditions}{bandwidth} and request chunks (or tiles) of similar \revfour{ quality.
+For example, \revrev{}{when $f_{\psi}=2$,} while the first {\em static} client seeing a non-empty cache (i.e., $N=1$) \revrev{with the {\em static} video has}{has} a hit rate below \revrev{0.25 when $f_{\psi} \ge 2$,}{0.25,} the hit rate quickly goes up to 0.61 \revrev{when $N=4$ for the same estimate error ($f_{\psi} = 2$), which itself is roughly equal the hit rate (0.62) seen by the first client when $f_{\psi}=0.5$.}{when $N$ increases to 4, \revrev{which is similar to the hit rate for}{a similar hit rate as for} $N=1$ and $f_{\psi}=0.5$.}}{quality.}